JannisHoch/copro/README.rst

     $ conda env create -f environment.yml
     $ conda activate copro

-To install CoPro in editable mode in this environment, run this command next in the copro-folde:
+To install CoPro in editable mode in this environment, run this command next in the CoPro-folder:

 .. code-block:: console